Heritage

 Female Refuge/Essex Maternity Hospital

-The Refuge provided maternity services for "fallen" women, although usually only for a woman’s first illegitimate child; 'recidivists' were not assisted.
+The Refuge provided maternity services for unmarried mothers, although usually only for a woman’s first illegitimate child; 'recidivists' were not assisted.
 The library holds this photograph of Strickland, the original house on the site which became the laundry for Essex Hospital.

 For published accounts of the work of the Refuge, see: